nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ### Include the module into the pipeline

-The module is now ready in your `modules/local` folder, but not yet included into the pipeline.
+The module is now ready in your `modules/local` folder, but not yet included in your pipeline.
 Similar to `seqtk/trim` we need to add it to `workflows/myfirstpipeline.nf`:

 ```groovy title="workflows/myfirstpipeline.nf" linenums="6"
     include { FASTQE                 } from '../modules/local/fastqe'